trelica/qradar/README.md

 Use client credentials, and ensure the `Audit log` scope is selected for the client.

-Please review [https://help.trelica.com/hc/en-us/articles/7739284192413-Creating-an-app](this article) for more information.
+Please review [this article](https://help.trelica.com/hc/en-us/articles/7739284192413-Creating-an-app) for more information.

 ## QRadar Log Source Configuration